chengguosun/learngit/readme.txt

-ttGit is a distributed version control system.
+tttGit is a distributed version control system.
 Git is free software distributed under the GPL.
 Git has a mutable index called stage. usr scg